sean0x42/kdf/spec/index.md

 without notice at any time.
 :::

-The following is a technical specification for the **Kauri Document Format**.
+The following is a technical specification for the **Koi Document Format**.
 KDF is an [open source][1.2], [JSON][1.3] based document format, that aims to breath some life back into your document editing experience.
-KDF was designed to enable a brand new document processor that is currently in development, codenamed *Kauri*.
-More on that later.
+KDF was designed to enable a brand new document processor named Koi.

 [1.2]: https://github.com/sean0x42/kdf
 [1.3]: /specification/json